hexamite/hx19-java/README.md

   - Configure the system, that is, constructing an object graph that represents the participating devices.
   - Construct hx19 messages in a higer level syntax.

-Before building, [jssc.jar](https://github.com/scream3r/java-simple-serial-connector/releases/) must be downloaded and placed in the lib/ folder.

 The code is tested on Ubuntu Linux 12.4 with Java 7 but should work on any recent Linux, Mac or Windows / Java combination.

 ## Configuration